Let's Talk About Love

-Let's Talk About Love is the fifth English-language and fifteenth studio album by Canadian singer Celine Dion, released on 14 November 1997, by Columbia and Epic Records.
+Let's Talk About Love is the fifteenth studio album and fifth English-language album by Canadian singer Celine Dion, released on 14 November 1997 by Sony Music.
 The follow-up to the commercially successful Falling into You (1996), Let's Talk About Love showed a further progression of Dion's music.
 Throughout the project, she collaborated with Barbra Streisand, the Bee Gees, Luciano Pavarotti, Carole King, George Martin, Diana King, Brownstone, Corey Hart, and her previous producers: David Foster, Ric Wake, Walter Afanasieff, Humberto Gatica, and Jim Steinman.
 The album includes Dion's biggest hit, "My Heart Will Go On".
 Written by James Horner and Will Jennings and serving as the love theme for James Cameron's 1997 blockbuster film, Titanic, "My Heart Will Go On" topped the charts around the world and is considered to be Dion's signature song.

 Let's Talk About Love and its songs won many awards around the world.
 "My Heart Will Go On" won the Grammy Award for Record of the Year, Song of the Year, Best Female Pop Vocal Performance and Best Song Written Specifically for a Motion Picture or for Television.
 In addition, the album was nominated for Best Pop Vocal Album and "Tell Him" for Best Pop Collaboration with Vocals.

 Let's Talk About Love became one of the best-selling albums in history, with sales of over 31 million copies worldwide.
 The album also topped the record charts around the world, including the United States, Canada, the United Kingdom, France, Australia and many more.
 It became one of the best-selling albums of 1997 and 1998 in various countries, and also one of the top-selling albums of the decade.
-It was certified Diamond, Multi-Platinum, Platinum and Gold around the world.
+It was certified diamond, multi-platinum, platinum and gold around the world.
 Various singles were released, depending on the country.
 In addition to the major success of "My Heart Will Go On", other singles included "Tell Him", "Be the Man", "The Reason", "To Love You More", "Immortality", "Miles to Go (Before I Sleep)" and "Treat Her Like a Lady".